harmtemolder/koreader-calibre-plugin/README.md

 ## [Unreleased]

-## 0.1.2-alpha: 2020-11-21
+## [0.1.2-alpha]: 2020-11-21
+### Added
-- Added support for KOBO and KOBOTOUCH devices
+- Support for KOBO and KOBOTOUCH devices

 ## [0.1.1-alpha]: 2020-11-18
+### Added
-- Added support for all possible filetypes
+- Support for all possible filetypes
-- Added variables to easily enable a dry-run when debugging and remote debugging
+- Variables to easily enable a dry-run when debugging and remote debugging

 ## [0.1.0-alpha]: 2020-11-18
 ### Added